SPDUK/portfolio/content/blog/javascript-101-variables-and-primitives/index.md

 const name = "Taylor Swift"; // same error if using let
 ```

-For the sake of keeping things simple, you can assume that when using `let` or `const` means your variable must be declared and assigned before you can use it, which is a good thing when it comes to writing clean code that has less bugs.
+For the sake of keeping things simple, you can assume that when using `let` or `const` means your variable must be declared and assigned before you can use it, which is a good thing when it comes to writing clean code that has fewer bugs.

 ## Primitives

-Primitive data structures are the main values you'll come across in most of your code, when you see a name pop up on the screen, that's a string.
+Primitive data structures are the main values you'll come across in most of your code.
+When you see a name pop up on the screen, that's a string.
 However, when you see a number..Well, that could be a string too..Or it could be a number, that entirely depends on how the code is written.

-A classic problem in JavaScript is that it's dynamically **and** loosely typed, this means a single variable can go from a `String` to a `Number` to a `Boolean` at any time and there's nothing enforcing it to stick to a specific type.
+A classic problem in JavaScript is that it's dynamically **and** loosely typed, this means a single variable can go from a `String` to a `Number` to a `Boolean` at any time and nothing is enforcing it to stick to a specific type.

 Let's start with a classic problem, you may have even encountered it already if you've tried some basic math calculation.